-The Digital Library for Earth System Education provides an Evaluation & assessment help for educators page "to help educators and evaluation professionals make better use of evaluation in Earth system science education".
+SERC provides an Assessment page to help educators and evaluation professionals make better use of evaluation in Earth system science education.

 For K-12 educators, the National Science Teachers Association has posted a review of the book Science Formative Assessment by Page Keeley, published by Corwin Press, Thousand Oaks, California in 2008.

 In addition to its value for classroom education, Google Earth is an effective tool for making data available for research purposes.
 For example, the United States Geological Survey distributes stream gage data in KML format on the Google Earth Streamflow KML Files page of its WaterWatch site.
 The Great Basin Center for Geothermal Energy makes a favorability map and temperature gradient data available for viewing in Google Earth at the bottom of its GIS Regional Spatial Data Download page.

 The 2007 Annual Meeting of the American Geophysical Union in San Francisco included four sessions on Using Geobrowsers for Science.
 Presentation topics included the following: